Cakeyan/SoPhy_Evaluation/rope.md

 **00832**

-How many cubes are there in the video?
+Is the tension of the red rope less than half that of the cyan rope?

 **00833**

-Is the mass of the yellow cube greater than half that of the pink sphere?
+Is the mass of the yellow cube greater than twice that of the pink sphere?

 **00834**

+If we want the yellow cube to move up, what can we do?

+A. Decrease the mass of the yellow cube

+B. Increase the mass of the pink sphere

-Which of the following would happen if the yellow cube were much heavier?
+C. Increase the mass of the yellow cube

-A. The pink sphere would move down

-B. The yellow cube would move up

-C. The orange hollow pulley would not rotate

-D. The red pulley would rotate anti-clockwise

 **00835**

-If we want the pink sphere to move down, what can we do?

-A. Increase the mass of the pink sphere

-B. Increase the mass of the yellow cube

-C. Decrease the mass of the yellow cube
+Which direction would the red pulley move if the yellow cube were much lighter?

-D. Decrease the mass of the pink sphere
+A. Down

+B. Up

+C. Stationary

 ----